yegor256/blog/_posts/2014/apr/2014-04-15-definition-of-done.md

  * Don't even start a task unless you're sure you can finish it;
  * Ask any and all questions of the task author in advance (before beginning work);
- * Don't assume anything&mdash;ask if you're not sure;
+ * Don't assume anything---ask if you're not sure;
- * Stay after the author to close tasks&mdash;be aggressive, no matter who is he/she;
+ * Stay after the author to close tasks---be aggressive, no matter who is he/she;
- * Don't expect any help from anyone&mdash;you're on your own;
+ * Don't expect any help from anyone---you're on your own;
  * Ask PM about payment if you don't receive it automatically after an author closes your task(s)

 It is important to remember that, as a developer, it is your responsibility to